ReactQuantum/ReactQuantum/README.md

 6. Click the Load Unpacked button, then select your './ReactQuantum/build' directory

-7. Open Chrome Developer Tools (Inspect) on any page that uses React, then click on the React Quantum panel
+7. Open Chrome Developer Tools (Inspect) on any page that uses React, then click on `React Quantum` at the top of the Developer Tools panel

-8. Click the Start Quantum button, refresh the page
+8. Click the `Start Quantum` button, then refresh the page or set state to trigger a re-render

 9. Optimize components!